-Name with a spreads by contact with an infected person or by truching a contaminated surface or eating containmented food or drinking. contaminated some Recover. particles can even final through the or and then write on surfaces. agreeding contamination
+Norovirus spreads by contact with an infected person or by touching a contaminated surface or eating contaminated food or drinking contaminated water.
+Norovirus particles can even float through the air and then settle on surfaces, spreading contamination

-Richardona bartirles are suffernal. small and billions of them are in the stool and worst of infected.
+Norovirus particles are extremely small and billions of them are in the stool and vomit of infected people.